SimeonTsvetanov/Quizzard/DEVELOPMENT-STANDARDS.md

 // 1.
 Does it follow the visual design system? (no borders, shadows, blur)
 // 2.
 Is it responsive across all device sizes? (xs to xxl breakpoints)
 // 3.
 Does it auto-save to localStorage if needed? (useLocalStoragePersistence)
 // 4.
+Does it handle iOS safe zones? (env(safe-area-inset-*))
+// 5.
+Does it handle localStorage failures? (iOS may clear data)
+// 6.
 Is it properly typed with JSDoc? (interfaces + documentation)
-// 5.
+// 7.
 Does it handle errors gracefully? (try-catch + user feedback)

 // ✅ Before pushing to main:
 // 1. npm run build (successful production build)
 // 2.
-Test on mobile AND desktop
+Test on mobile AND desktop (including iPhone/iPad if possible)
 // 3.
 Update DEVELOPMENT-STANDARDS.md if new patterns added
 // 4.
 Update PROJECT-CHARTER.md with progress
 // 5.
-Push to main (auto-deployment to GitHub Pages)
+Push to main (auto-deployment + auto-update for all users)
 ```

 ### **🔗 Document Workflow:**